 Keep Cold Water Available

 These bowls are great for vacations, walks around the neighborhood, and car trips.
 We recommend purchasing a few of them and making sure that you keep one on hand.
 Additionally, be sure to make sure you're packing enough cool water.
-On average, a dog will consume 1.5 to 3 liters of water per day.
+On average, a dog will consume about 1 cup of water per 10 pounds of body weight per day.
 This is important information in order to plan ahead.

 Ensure Plenty of Shade